here for Directions to the Haag Home

 that these types of activities promote responsibility, self-esteem, and

-self-worth among children – qualities that have been associated with
+self-worth among children – qualities that have been associated with academic

 Think with your children.
 Fathers should encourage their children's

 intellectual growth, Rosenberg and Wilcox advised.
-From reading to (and
+From reading to (and later

-also emphasizing the overall importance of academics.
+the overall importance of academics.

 Stay active with your children.
 Fathers should maintain an active, physical,